Technology

 Range cooker or mini range cooker

-If you haven't got the space or budget for a full range cooker, you could choose instead one of the increasing number of 60cm mini range cookers.
-These combine the good-looks of a range cooker in a much smaller footprint.
+If you haven't got the space or budget for a full range cooker, you could choose one of the increasing number of 60cm mini range cookers instead.
+These combine the good looks of a range cooker with a smaller footprint.
 We've tested and reviewed the latest models in our freestanding cooker reviews section.

 Original features

-If you're lucky enough to have any original features in your kitchen, such as beams or a fireplace, make the most of them by turning them into a focal point.
+If you do live in an older property and are lucky enough to have any original features in your kitchen, such as beams or a fireplace, make the most of them by turning them into a focal point for your country kitchen scheme.

 Want to know the best and worst kitchen brands?
 Find out which brand was rated highest by its customers in our fitted kitchens guide.